rikulo/rikulo-docs/stream/RSP/Fundamentals/RSP_Overview.md

 ##Example

-Here is a JSP page:
+Here is a RSP page:

     [dart]
     part of hello_template;